Understanding Social Media Analytics: Twitter

 You’ll also be exposed to some social media lingo that you totally need to understand:

-Your followers and your intended audience are, arguably, the most important aspects to a successful Twitter account.
+Your followers and your intended audience are the most important aspects to a successful Twitter account.
 Twitter’s Analytic tool lets you review the social signals of your followers.

-· Interests of your followers: the top 10 interests as well as the top 5 most unique.
-(We thought it was the work of minions, but more likely, Twitter analyzes the topics that someone tweets about most.)
+• Interests of your followers: the top 10 interests and the top 5 most unique.

-Once you’ve reviewed all there is about your Twitter account, then it’s time to take this new information and put it to marketing use.
-Much like any social media outlet, the success of your account depends upon how well you can tailor your content to your followers’ and desired audience’s preference.
-This manifests in the kind of posts you create (are you doing 140 character novels or fun pictures with a relevant caption?) and when you publish posts (the key is to find out when your followers are the most active, a detail that Twitter Analytics can help you with).
+Once you’ve reviewed all there is about your Twitter account.
+It’s time to take this new information and put it to marketing use.
+Much like any social media outlet, the success of your account depends upon how well you can tailor your content to your followers’ preference.
+This manifests in the kind of posts you create.
+Are you doing 140 character novels or fun pictures with a relevant caption?
+When you publish (find out when your followers are the most active, Twitter Analytics can help you with).
 Once you figure out the who, what, when, and how of your Twitter account and your tweets, then you can replicate the best characteristics of this information.

-Another way to share your content on a larger scale is to start a conversation with (by which we mean tag/mention) influencers in your general arena.
+Another way to share your content on a larger scale is to start a conversation with influencers in your general arena.
 Whatever your business, there are bound to be some “celebrities” (if you will).
 Twitter is a great way to engage with these key players.

 If you’re scared of missing more of our helpful “Understanding Social Media Analytics” series, don’t fret.
-Sign up for our newsletters below!
+Sign up for our newsletters!